Shifanyaa/Shifanyaa/README.md

 - 👋 Hi, I’m @Shifanyaa
-- 👀 I’m interested in Web Develop
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Front end Web
+- 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...